oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     37df33cb7464da5c7f077f4d56a32bc84987ec1d85b234537c1c1a4d4fc8d09dc29e2e762cb5203677bf849a2855a0283710f1f5fe1d6ce8d5ac85c645d0fcb3
 ```

-The filename representation (`filename`) of type `string` with one or more characters contains the name of the file which is identified by the hash value.
+The filename representation (`filename`) of type `string` with one or more characters contains the name of the file which is identified by the hash values.

 Examples: